MischaU8/yumyum/modelling/create-pipes-from-edges_sYsALl3oHd0.md

-feature to create a new solid adjust the attributes to your liking and then right click to commit use the simple workflow to quickly create pipes from edges oh look at the time
+feature to create a new solid adjust the attributes to your liking and then right click to commit use the simple workflow to quickly create pipes from edges